Derived categories and rationality of conic bundles: Rational conic bundles over the plane

 Suppose $C$ is a degree 5 curve and $\tilde{C} \to C$ is given by an even theta-characteristic.
 Recall the description of a birational map $\chi: X \to \PP^3$ from \cite{panin} (see also \cite{iskovconicduke}).
 There is a smooth curve $\Gamma$ of genus 5 and degree 7 in $\PP^3$ such that $\chi: X \to \PP^3$ is the blow-up of $\PP^3$ along $\Gamma$.
 In fact the conic bundle $X\to \PP^2$ is obtained \cite{iskovconicduke} by resolving the linear system of cubics in $\PP^3$ vanishing on $\Gamma$.
-Let us denote by $H$ the pull-back of $\ko_{\PP^3}(1)$ via $\chi$, and by $D$ the exceptional divisor.
-Remark that $J(X)$ is isomorphic to $J(\Gamma)$ as a principally polarized abelian variety.
+Remark that $J(X)$ is isomorphic to $J(\Gamma)$ as a principally polarized Abelian variety.